kontron/redmine_oauth/README.md

 The user is identified by the email registered with the OAuth provider.
 The email must match an email registered in Redmine.
 If such an email is not found, the user will be offered to register in Redmine, depending on Redmine's setting **Self-registration**.
 OAuth logout is also supported, if it is set in the options.
-Access to Redmine can controlled by roles assigned in your OAuth provider.
+Access to Redmine can be controlled by roles assigned in your OAuth provider.
 See [#36](https://github.com/kontron/redmine_oauth/issues/36#issuecomment-2348842432) for details; as well as OAuth autologin.